acm-uiuc/til/_til/unix/show-disk-usage-for-the-current-directory.md

+---
-# Show Disk Usage For The Current Directory
+title: Show Disk Usage For The Current Directory
+category: unix
+---

 The `du` utility can be used to show disk usage for a particular directory or set of directories.
 When used without any arguments, it will show the